Photo: United States Forces Iraq

 This exercise is a great substitution for just about any biceps exercise, but is really phenomenal for building forearm and grip strength (which, in turn, will allow for greater biceps development).

 Okay, so that’s jut TWO of the FIVE exercises I have for you.
-I wanted to keep this post short and sweet – So, let’s get 60 COMMENTS on this post with YOUR favorite “unusual” or weird exercises, and I’ll be back tomorrow with the next 3–can’t wait to hear your suggestions!
+I wanted to keep this post short and sweet; Check out part two of this blog post right here!